Skip to content

 Lower

 Bottom line: If budget allows, Mitsubishi H2i is the superior ductless option.
-For ducted systems, if you need to balance cost and performance, the 37MUH delivers.
+For ducted systems where cost matters, the 37MUH delivers.

 Decision Framework: Which One Should You Choose?

-• You want a crossover unit for whole-home ducted heating and cooling
+Have ductwork but need to watch budget, want a crossover unit for whole-home ducted heating and cooling, and mid-range performance meets your needs.

 Find Your Brand Match